HM Prison High Down

 HM Prison High Down is a Category C men's training / resettlement prison.
 It is located on the outskirts of Banstead in Surrey, England (overlooking Banstead Downs), and is immediately adjacent to the southern boundary of Belmont in Greater London.
 The prison is operated by His Majesty's Prison Service, and is near Downview Prison for women.

 History

 High Down Prison was built in 1992 on the site previously occupied by Banstead Hospital.
-In November 2010 the prison football team played a friendly match against League Two side Wycombe Wanderers, losing 8–0.
+In November 2010, the prison football team played a friendly match against League Two side Wycombe Wanderers, losing 8–0.

-The prison today

-High down is now a category C training prison (used to be category B local prison).
+High down is a category C training prison and formerly a category B local prison.
 There is a visitors centre at the prison with facilities including baby changing facilities and a crèche.
 Conditions for prisoners reportedly deteriorated following staff cuts.
-The Clink is a public restaurant located within the prison and was the first such to open within a UK prison.
+The Clink is a public restaurant located within the prison and was the first of its kind to open within a UK prison.